markusbohl/fluent-ts-validator/README.md

     - uses the same boundary characters as [moment.js](https://momentjs.com/docs/#/query/is-between/)
     - `[` and `]` indicate inclusion of a date
     - `(` and `)` indicates exclusion of a date
+    - defaults to exclusion of lower and upper boundary if not specified

 ### Type Validation Rules

+Validation rules to check for certain types.

 #### Methods